ryanwhitney/Control/README.md

 Control is an iOS app that provides remote controls for common MacOS media apps.

-It connects over SSH and uses AppleScript to control applications.
-Nothing needs to be installed on the Mac.
+It works by connecting directly to the Mac via SSH and uses AppleScript for commands.
+Nothing needs to be installed on the Mac!

 ### Supported MacOS Apps